 More Than A Quarter Of Teens In A Relationship Report Digital Abuse

-WASHINGTON, D.C., February 20, 2013–The Urban Institute's Justice Policy Center on Wednesday released a new study examining the role technology plays in teen dating abuse.
+The Urban Institute’s Justice Policy Center released a 2013 study examining the role technology plays in teen dating abuse.
 According to the study, 26 percent of teens in a romantic relationship said their partners had digitally abused them during the previous year using social media, email, and text messages.
 The findings, published in the Journal of Youth and Adolescence, are based on a survey of 5,647 dating middle-school and high-school students, making it the most comprehensive study of its kind to date.

 Although previous studies have examined teen dating abuse, until today few of them illuminated how abusers use technology to hurt their partners.
 The new study, conducted by Urban Institute researchers Janine Zweig and Meredith Dank, gives insight into the methods perpetrators use, who the victims are, and when the abuse is carried out.

 “New technologies–social networking sites, texts, cell phones, and emails–have given abusers another way to control, degrade, and frighten their partners,” Zweig stated.

 “Abusers use technology to stalk their partners, send them degrading messages, embarrass them publicly, and pressure them for sex or sexually explicit photos,” Dank added.

 - Girls in a relationship are digitally victimized more often than boys, especially when the abuse is sexual.
 Overall, girls in relationships report being victims of digital abuse more frequently than boys: 29 and 23 percent, respectively.
 This divide widens when the reported abuse involves sexual behavior.
 Approximately 15 percent of girls report sexual digital abuse, compared with 7 percent of boys.
 The gap narrows when the reported digital abuse is not sexual: 23 percent of girls compared with 21 percent of boys.